 Below is a definition/description of each of the phrases in bold from the above text.
 Now choose the word/phrase from the question's selection box which you believe answers each question.
 Only use one word/phrase once.
 Click on the "Check Answers" button at the bottom of the quiz to check your answers.

 When the answer is correct, two icons will appear next to the question.
 The first is an Additional Information Icon "".
 Click on this for extra information on the word/phrase.
 The second is a Pronunciation Icon "".
-Click on this to listen to the pronunciation of the word/phrase and to do a pronunciation speaking test.
+Click on this to listen to the pronunciation of the word/phrase.

 Now that you understand the vocabulary, you need to use it.
 So imagine you are making a phone call to somebody and say the phrases.